-- (j) The Local Agency Investment Fund ("LAIF"), established by the State Treasurer for the benefit of local agencies and identified under Cal.
+(j) The Local Agency Investment Fund ("LAIF"), established by the State Treasurer for the benefit of local agencies and identified under Cal.
 Gov. Code §16429.1 et seq., is authorized up to the maximum amount permitted by state law.
-The market value of the Authority's investment in LAIF may not exceed the LAIF statutory limit, if applicable. may invest in LAIF up to the statutory limit, if applicable. - (k) The San Diego County Investment Pool (SDCIP) as authorized by Cal.
+The market value of the Authority's investment in LAIF may not exceed the LAIF statutory limit, if applicable.

+(k) The San Diego County Investment Pool (SDCIP) as authorized by Cal.
 Gov. Code §53684.
-The market value of the Authority's investment in SDCIP may not exceed the LAIF statutory limit, if applicable may invest in SDCIP up to the LAIF statutory limit. - (l) Shares of beneficial interest issued by a joint powers authority (Local Government Investment Pools or ("LGIPs") organized pursuant to Cal.
+The market value of the Authority's investment in SDCIP may not exceed the LAIF statutory limit, if applicable

+(1) Shares of beneficial interest issued by the Investment Trust of California (CalTRUST), as authorized by California Government Code §53601(p).
+The market value of the Authority's investment in each of the CalTRUST funds may not exceed the LAIF statutory limit, if applicable.

+(4m) Shares of beneficial interest issued by a joint powers authority (Local Government Investment Pools or ("LGIPs") organized pursuant to Cal.
 Gov. Code §6509.7 that meet the requirements of Cal.
 Gov. Code §53601(p).
 The market value of the Authority's investment in any LGIP may not exceed the LAIF statutory limit.
-Investment is allowed up to the LAIF statutory limit.
 Prior to investing, the Treasurer will complete a thorough investigation of the potential investment.
-Whenever the Authority has any funds so invested, the Treasurer shall maintain on-going monitoring including the following: - (i) Establish the investment is a legal investment under Cal.
-Gov. Code. - (ii) A description of eligible investment securities, and a written statement of investment policy and objectives.
+Whenever the Authority has any funds so invested, the Treasurer shall maintain on-going monitoring including the following:

+(i) Establish the investment is a legal investment under Cal.
+Gov. Code.

+(ii) A description of eligible investment securities, and a written statement of investment policy and objectives.
 All investments must comply with the eligible investments outlined in this policy.
 In the event that any investments do not comply with the eligible investments outlined in this Policy, the Treasurer will assess the potential risk of a substantial investment loss related to the investment(s) not in compliance.
 If the potential risk of investment loss exceeds \$10,000, as determined by the Treasurer and Authority's Investment Advisor, the Treasurer will, as soon as reasonably practicable, execute a plan to transfer funds out of the LGIP and into an authorized investment.